gardener/cert-management/README.md

       --ingress-cert.target-namespace string               target namespace for cross cluster generation --ingress-cert.targets.pool.size int                 Worker pool size for pool targets of controller ingress-cert (default: 2)
-      --issuer-namespace string                            default for all controller "issuer-namespace" options --issuer.cert-class string                           Identifier used to differentiate responsible controllers for entries
+      --issuer-namespace string                            default for all controller "issuer-namespace" options --issuer.cascade-delete                              If true, certificate secrets are deleted if dependent resources (certificate, ingress) are deleted
+      --issuer.cert-class string                           Identifier used to differentiate responsible controllers for entries
       --issuer.default-issuer string                       name of default issuer (from default cluster) --issuer.default-issuer-domain-ranges string         domain range restrictions when using default issuer separated by comma